 He picked up her head while it hung limply, securing it between his hands.
 The two of them, victim and assailant, resembled a grotesque reenactment of lovers looking into one another’s eyes for reassurance of mutual love and trust; items swapped with hatred and inhumanity.

 Her body lay still, appearing, near lifeless.
 I would’ve believed her to be dead, if not for the visible evidence of her shallow breathing.

 The lead crow opened her mouth and closed it repeatedly, in a mocking way.
 “Hey, fellas!
-Can’t you all give a girl a break.
+Can’t you all give a girl a break?
 I’m tired.”

-At that moment, her eyes popped open.
+Her eyes popped open.
 She appeared to be staring straight at me or rather straight through me.
 I felt a tsunami of utter shame run hot fingers up my back and over my head.
-“I’ll give you a break, lil macaw.”
+“I’ll give you a break, lil’ macaw.”
 Said a crow in reply.
 With a greasy grin, he unzipped his pants.
 Her attention and gaze went unbroken.
 Her fight relaxed.
 I thought to myself, Do something!
 Do something now!

 I ping-ponged back and forth through a range of emotions before ultimately settling on the sentiment of self preservation.
 I thought to myself, why get killed in the process as well …or worse yet, they find out what I was.
 They’d do a lot worse to me, if they knew I wasn’t what I seemed to be.
 I convinced myself they wouldn’t kill her – in the face of all of the evidence to the contrary.
 My self deception had no boundaries, no borders, no shape it found too uncomfortable, no form too disgusting to become.